SousaVictorH/AgendaOn-2.0/README.md

 ## :question: About the project

 The main goal of this project is to improve my skills with Javascript, React, Node, databases and querybuilder. <AgendaOn-2.0> was created to be an offline application that helps you to keeptrack of your tasks.
-You could create your owns subjects and create reminders for it. ( IN PRODUCTION )
+You could create your owns subjects and create reminders for it. ( MOBILE IN PRODUCTION )

 ### :iphone: Here's a few snapshots of the app: